One of the ultimate goals in training your dog is being able to trust that they will do as asked without needing a food treat reward every time.

 Casinos have quite complex algorithms for their slot machines to ensure that their customers are rewarded frequently enough to keep them performing the behavior, but not so often that the casino loses money.
 When using this schedule of reinforcement with our dogs, we need to make sure we’re rewarding our dogs often enough to keep motivation high.
 This means that you never completely phase out the use of dog treats with your dog, it simply becomes a game of slot machine for your dog.

 Your dog will not rely on a food treat reward to continue offering high-quality and consistent responses to cues, meaning you don’t always have to carry treats with you.
 But if you happen to have one handy, there’s no harm in rewarding your dog with their favorite treat when they do what you ask!
-Combine this variable schedule of reinforcement with real-life rewards (as described above) and you’ll have a dog that consistently and happily responds to training cues.
+Combine this variable schedule of reinforcement with real-life rewards and you’ll have a dog that consistently and happily responds to training cues.
 Now that's hitting the jackpot — and everyone's a winner!

 When Should You Begin Phasing Out Food Rewards?